RamenSea/StringCheese/README.md

 ### Todo:

+* Add more argument types (currently only strings are supported)
+* Pull strings from all xml files in a values folder rather than just one
+* Extend translation to and from XML, CSV, or a spreadsheet.
+This should be pretty simple.
 * Increase tests
-* Clean up code
-* Clean up README
-* Consider extending translation to and from XML, CSV, or a spreadsheet.
-This should be pretty simple

 ### Argument Bucket List